kent-weak-memory/event-structure-compiler/README.md

 ### Event Structure
 - [ ] Work in progress

 A relational realisation of an actual event structure.
+Transformations from this to the various output formats will be very simplistic, as each of the output formats is intended to be relational.

 ### Output stages